Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 1. Direct election by all graduate students within a department (who are in good standing as defined by GSAS).

-• Announcing their intent to become the department representative through a department-wide communication (poster, email, etc.)
+1. Announcing their intent to become the department representative through department-wide communication (poster, email, etc.).

-• Obtaining the signatures and UNIs of >10% of the graduate student population of the department who support the person’s nomination as department representative
+2. Obtaining the signatures and UNIs of > 10% of the graduate student population of the department who support the person’s nomination as department representative.

-• Submitting a copy of the announcement and list to the ASGC Communications Chair.
+3. Submitting a copy of the announcement and list to the ASGC VP of Communications.

 Section 6.
-ASGC shall hold elections for Executive Board officers at the March meeting, except for with the Master’s Affairs Chair who will be elected in October.
+ASGC shall hold elections for Executive Board officers at the March meeting, except for the Master’s Affairs Chair, who will be elected in October.
 ASGC shall follow nomination and election procedures as outlined in the By-Laws, Article IV.

 Section 7.
-Elected officers, except Master’s Affairs Chair shall begin their term of office starting May 1 after the election and serve through the following April 30th.
+Elected officers, except the Master’s Affairs Chair, shall begin their term of office starting May 1 after the election and serve through the following April 30.

 Section 8.
-Master’s Affairs Chair begin their term of office after the October ASGC Meeting after the election and serve through April 30th, or until September of the following year, if the Chair is still an active student in GSAS.
+Master’s Affairs Chair begins their term of office after the October ASGC Meeting following the election and serves through April 30, or until September of the following year, if the Chair is still an active student in GSAS.

 Section 9.
 Only GSAS students who will be registered for the entire officer term shall be considered for election to the Executive Board.